 The game is surprisingly massive, but you’ll discover that slowly.
 You’ll painstakingly cleave a path through the terrain, discovering new biomes, enemies, and even powerful bosses.

 Core Keeper has tons of activities to keep you busy surviving.
 It’s especially fun with more friends as you can divide tasks and cover more ground.
 It’s up to you whether you want to explore and fight, or bunker down and create a thriving base.

 Exclusive on Nintendo Switch

-You’ll assume control as a villager who moves into a deserted island.
+You’ll play as a villager who moves to a deserted island.
 From humble beginnings, you’ll build up the island to become a thriving community.
 The best part about this task is that you’re free to pursue whatever task appeals to you the most.

 New Horizons gives you a refreshing amount of freedom to landscape your entire island.
 You’ll have the tools to level the ground and reroute bodies of water to handcraft the island paradise of your dreams down to its last details.

 If you want a guided experience, New Horizons has tons of assigned tasks and milestones to complete.
 Successfully doing these activities rewards players with currency, crafting recipes, and unlockables.